Chart Color Schemes

 AreaSearch analysis places Hahndorf well above average for employment performance across multiple indicators

-As of September 2025, 1,397 residents are employed, while the unemployment rate is 1.3% lower than Greater Adelaide's rate of 3.9%.
-Workforce participation lags at 55.1%, compared to Greater Adelaide's 61.7%.
+According to AreaSearch aggregation of statistical area data, 1,396 residents were employed while workforce participation stood at 59.6%, compared to Greater Adelaide's 66.4%.
+Moderate home-based work was reported by 19.2% of residents in the Census responses, considering Covid-19 lockdown impacts.
 Employment is concentrated in health care & social assistance, education & training, and retail trade.
-Notably, accommodation & food services employ 1.2 times the regional average.
+Notably, accommodation & food services have employment levels at 1.2 times the regional average.

-However, health care & social assistance employs only 12.7% of local workers, below Greater Adelaide's 17.7%.
-The area may offer limited local employment opportunities, as indicated by the Census working population vs resident population count.
-In the past year, employment increased by 2.3%, while labour force grew by 2.6%, raising the unemployment rate by 0.4 percentage points.
-By comparison, Greater Adelaide recorded employment growth of 3.0% and a fall in unemployment of 0.1 percentage points.
-State-level data to 25-Nov shows SA employment grew by 1.19% year-on-year, with an unemployment rate of 4.0%, outpacing the national average of 0.14%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest a 6.6% expansion over five years and 13.7% over ten years.
-Applying these projections to Hahndorf's employment mix indicates local employment should increase by 6.3% over five years and 13.1% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localised population projections.
+However, health care & social assistance employs only 12.7% of local workers compared to Greater Adelaide's 17.7%.
+Limited local employment opportunities are indicated by the difference between Census working population and resident population counts.
+In the 12-month period ending September 2025, employment increased by 2.4%, labour force by 2.8%, raising the unemployment rate by 0.4 percentage points.
+Meanwhile, Greater Adelaide recorded employment growth of 3.0% with a slight fall in unemployment.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest potential future demand within Hahndorf.
+Applying these projections to Hahndorf's employment mix indicates local employment should increase by 6.3% over five years and 13.1% over ten years, assuming constant population growth for illustrative purposes.

 Frequently Asked Questions - Employment